webroboteu/manageddashboard/README.md

 # managed dashboard

-Managed dashboard for data scraping services
+Managed dashboard for data scraping services.

 This is a first skeleton, is fork of a member plugin.